Instyx/intrinsic_parameterization/README.md

 This is the code that is used for the bachelor thesis "Exploring intrinsic triangulations for optimizing triangle mesh parameterizations" supervised by Prof. Dr. Marc Alexa and Prof. Dr. Olga Sorkine-Hornung.

-Some parts are adapted from my submission to the assigment 4 for the course Shape Modeling and Geometry Processing in 2022 Autumn Semester at ETH Zürich and from the code that is used for iARAP (ARAP Revisited: Discretizing the Elastic Energy using Intrinsic Voronoi Cells).
+Some parts are adapted from my submission to the assigment 4 for the course Shape Modeling and Geometry Processing in 2022 Autumn Semester at ETH Zürich[^1] and from the code that is used for iARAP (ARAP Revisited: Discretizing the Elastic Energy using Intrinsic Voronoi Cells)[^2].

 The implementation is in the folder iparam.